 An acceptable score on both the verbal and quantitative portions of the Graduate Record Examination General Test (GRE); recent average scores have been 320 total.
-For language testing: an official score of 550 (paper score) or 213 (computer score) on the TOEFL test or an overall band of 6.5 on the IELTS test.
+For language testing: an official score of 79 (computer score) on the TOEFL test or an overall band of 6.5 on the IELTS test.

-In addition, the applicant should have adequate academic preparation for this program, and any prerequisites will depend on his/her particular background.
+In addition, the applicant should have adequate academic preparation for this program, and as reflected in his/her transcript and course of study.

 Students in the program are expected to have a solid foundation in one or more of the following areas:

 GIAC will forward a copy of your application and GRE/TOEFL scores to the EER graduate office.
-Applications received after these priority deadlines will be considered on a less favorable basis.
-If you miss the admissions deadline and wish to apply to our graduate program, contact the Graduate Coordinator for details on submitting a late application.
+Applications received after these priority deadlines will likely not be considered by our admissions committee.

 You are strongly encouraged to complete the online application well in advance of the actual deadline.
 Once submitted online, the application can still take up to two weeks to reach the department, so you should not wait until the deadline to apply.